This post may contain affiliate links. Please read my disclosure policy.

 - When ready to continue, remove the casserole dish from the refrigerator to come to room temp while the oven heats up.

 - Make the pecan topping and add it to the top of the casserole just before baking.

+My mom and I always do as much as we can ahead for our holiday table.
 Cause everyone should enjoy the holidays, cooks included 👍

 Cheers to boozy sides — enjoy!
 And happy Thanksgiving!

 P.S.
 Check out my new VIDEO for this recipe:

 Bourbon sweet potato casserole with buttery pecans

 Sweet potato casserole gets remade with a good dose of bourbon and a little less sugar and butter for a boozy, not-too-sweet holiday side dish!